tonytw1/squirrel-detector/README.md

 ### Putting it all together

-We can now write some scripts to listen for motion messages, call the TensowFlow model for object detections and send notifications.
+We can now write some scripts to listen for motion messages, call the TensorFlow model for object detections and send notifications.

 [listener/listener.py](listener/listener.py)

 Listens for motion messages on the motion MQTT topic.
-It does TensowFlow detection and annotates the image with the best detection.
+Calls the TensowFlow obejct detection model and annotates the image with the best detection.
-It publishes the detection results on the detections MQTT topic.
+Publishes the detection results onto a separate detections MQTT topic.

 [notifications/notify.py](notifications/notify.py)

 Listens for detection messages and publishes those which meet a minimum confidence.
-We desired outcome is an alert on a mobile device.
+The desired outcome is an alert on a mobile device.
 Slack proved to be more effective as it's latency is alot lower than email.

 Cloud Build is used to package these scripts as Docker images.
-This helps to contain the difficult TensorFlow dependencies and makes these services easy to deploy locally.
+This helps to isolate the difficult TensorFlow dependencies and makes these services easy to deploy locally.

 [listener/cloudbuild.yaml](listener/cloudbuild.yaml)